WajihaHabibullah/Chess-Game/README.md

 ♟️ C++ Chess Game
-This is a console-based Chess Game developed in C++ using Object-Oriented Programming (OOP) principles as a course project.
+This is a GUI Chess Game developed in C++ using Object-Oriented Programming (OOP) principles as a course project.
 The game allows two players to play standard chess in a turn-based manner.

 Team Members:
 Wajiha -> Leader